-To represent natural resource and environmental interests on the Missouri River.
-The Council believes the conservation of the river and the sustainability of its various uses can best be accomplished through grassroots collaboration, education, incentives, and voluntary action.
+The mission of the Council is to represent natural resource and environmental interests on the Missouri River, the associated uplands, and tributaries.
+This Council believes the conservation of the river and the sustainability of its various uses can best be accomplished through grassroots collaboration, education, incentives, and voluntary action.

 - The need for scientific information on which to base management decisions.

 - The need to present a unified voice to enhance efficiency and effectiveness in sharing information and to improve communications between districts, outside entities, and local stakeholders.

 - The need for technical and financial assistance to address multiple use issues on the Missouri River.

 - Support local conservation district efforts to provide local leadership, assistance, and guidance for the wise use and conservation of the Missouri River’s natural resources.